richATavail/Utilities/README.txt

 OVERVIEW
 --------------------------------------------------------------------------------
-This project contains utility classes that aid in the development and running of applications.
-These classes fill pretty basic recurring needs in application development.
-Each class is fully documented making it easy to use and follow.
+This repository contains utility classes that aid in the development and running of applications.
+I find that these classes fill pretty basic recurring needs in application development.
+I've added them to a repository so they that I can refer to them as needed, or even reuse the code in my projects Each class is fully documented making it easy to use and follow.